 3. Anchor grounding (AGK1GGX) and base grounding (BGK3GGX) are included with the tower material.

 This Buyers Guide will answer many questions you may have on this Product Line.
-For more detailed information and Specification Sheets covering many aspects of Various Parts, Accessories and Installation Scenarios...
-Please refer to the "ROHN 25G Tower" Link appearing in the Footer of this Page Below!
+We have detailed information and Specifications sheets covering many aspects of Various Parts, Accessories and Installation Scenarios.

 I. PURPOSE AND INTENT